itaymigdal/some-scripts/README.md

 	+ if PUTed successfuly - print server :)

+### Inject_DLL32.py

+Inject DLL to a target process.
+Supply DLL path and target PID. make sure the python process, the dll, and the target process are in same architecture (32/64).

 ### IOC_Parser.py

 Parse network IOC's from a text file (like dumped strings from ProcessHacker).